diggr/pyg/README.md

-# Pyg - passable youtube grabber
+# PYG - passable youtube grabber

-A tool for Youtube data retrieval and analysis.
+An okayish tool for Youtube data retrieval and analysis.

 Current version: 0.4